-We are involved in the local Resilient Landscapes program which is an initiative started by the Barossa Grape and Wine Association.
-This program is working to restore native vegitation coridors along our waterways.
+We are involved in the local Resilient Landscapes program, an initiative started by the Barossa Grape and Wine Association.
+This program is working to restore native vegetation corridors along our waterways.
 You can read more about the program here.

-Early 2018 we installed a large solar panel system on our winery.
-This system will help offset power consumption during the day and allow us to be less of an impact on the power grid.
+Early 2018, we installed a large solar panel system at our winery.
+This system helps to offset power consumption during the day and allows us to reduce our impact on the power grid.

 Responsible Water Use

-Throughout our vineyards we have fitted ‘moisture probes’ these monitor the soil moisture levels, only when soil is very low in moisture and the vines in real need of water during the summer months do we give them a drink.
-This policy not only conserves water but also ensures that the berry size of grapes is small, flavours more concentrated, and the resulting wine is of better quality – it’s a win win situation!
+Throughout our vineyards, we have fitted ‘moisture probes’ to monitor the soil moisture levels.
+Only when the soil is very low in moisture and the vines in real need of water during the summer months do we give them a drink.
+This policy not only conserves water but also results in small berry size, more concentrated flavours and better quality wine.
+It’s a win-win!